effectivecore/core/readme.md

 Each storage subdirectory will be initialized only on demand.

-Any instance of the class and other NoSQL data can be described in text format in a file of type "*.data", like YAML, but has a more stringent rules such as "each string can contain the only one phrase in the form "key: value".
+Any instance of the class and other NoSQL data can be described in text format in a file of type ".data", like YAML, but has a more stringent rules such as "each string can contain the only one phrase in the form "key: value".